Skip to content

 Test Discovery

-Tests are discovered automatically:
+Tests are discovered automatically from two sources:

-• Files: Named test_*.incn or *_test.incn
+• Conventional test files: files named test_*.incn or *_test.incn

 my_project/